evoWeb/sf_register/Documentation/BreakingChanges/Index.rst

 ''''''''''

 The hole extension was refactored to make best usage of TYPO3 10 changes.
 Namely

-- constructor DI
+* constructor DI
-- exchange Signal/Slot dispatcher with PSR-14 events, have a look in extendability at :ref:`PSR-14 events<Psr14Event_>`
+* exchange Signal/Slot dispatcher with PSR-14 events, have a look in extendability at :ref:`PSR-14 events<Psr14Event_>`
-- refactor to fully match the PSR-12 standard
+* refactor to fully match the PSR-12 standard
+* rename TypoScript setting processInitializeActionSignal to processInitializeActionEvent
+* rename TypoScript setting redirectSignal.* to redirectEvent.*
+* modify Mail service to have better controller and action assignment
+* rename PostResendMail to ResendMail
+  * rename TS constants notifyAdminPostResendMail to notifyAdminResendMail
+  * rename TS constants notifyUserPostResendMail to notifyUserResendMail
+  * rename TS setup notifyAdminPostResendMail to notifyAdminResendMail
+  * rename TS setup notifyUserPostResendMail to notifyUserResendMail
+* replace switchableControllerActions with individual plugin per controller check what elements with list_type sfregister_form are present in table tt_content and replace them with their corresponding new plugin
+* change how TS config names, templates and PSR-14 event name are build based on controller and action name in combination with notifyAdmin and notifyUser
+  * TS name is build notifyAdmin{ControllerName}{ActionName} notifyAdminCreateSave
+  * Template name is build NotifyAdmin{ControllerName}{ActionName} NotifyAdminCreateSave
+  * Event name is build SendNotifyAdmin{ControllerName}{ActionName}Event NotifyAdminCreateSaveEvent
+  * PostCreateSave replaced with CreateSave
+  * PostCreateConfirm replaced with CreateConfirm
+  * PostCreateRefuse replaced with CreateRefuse
+  * PostCreateAccept replaced with CreateAccept
+  * PostCreateDecline replaced with CreateDecline
+  * PostDeleteSave replaced with DeleteSave
+  * PostDeleteConfirm replaced with DeleteConfirm
+  * PostEditSave replaced with EditSave
+  * PostEditConfirm replaced with EditConfirm
+  * PostEditAccept replaced with EditAccept
+  * SendInvitation replaced with InviteInvite
+  * PostResendMail replaced with ResendMail

 2019.02.03
 ''''''''''